eduvpn/documentation/ACL.md

 Once you authenticate to the portal, on the "Account" page, i.e.
 `https://vpn.example/vpn-user-portal/account`, you should see the "Group Membership(s)" listed there.

+## Static

+The authentication backends `FormPdoAuthentication` (default), `FormLdapAuthentication` and `FormRadiusAuthentication` support "static" entitlements.
+This means that you can use a (JSON) file where the mapping between permissions and users are stored.

+Thie file is stored in `/etc/vpn-user-portal/static_permissions.json` and has the following format:

+    {
+        "administrators": [
+            "foobar",
+            "foobaz"
+        ],
+        "employees": [
+            "foobar",
+            "foo",
+            "bar",
+            "baz"
+        ]
+    }

+This means that the users `foobar` and `foobaz` get the `administrators` permission and the users `foobar`, `foo`, `bar` and `baz` get the `employees` permission.
+Note that the user `foobar` has two permissions.

+**NOTE**: if you are using the `FormLdapAuthentication` authentication backend, the static permissions are _added_ to the ones that may have been retrieved through LDAP.

 ## Profile Mapping